neumino/rethinkdbdash/README.md

 #### Connection pool

-As mentionned before, `rethinkdbdash` has a connection pool and manage the connection itself.
-The connection pool is initialized as soon as you execute the module, which is why all the options for the connection pool should be passed there.
+As mentionned before, `rethinkdbdash` has a connection pool and manage all the connections itself.
+The connection pool is initialized as soon as you execute the module.

-In the common case, you never have to worry about the connection pool.
-It will create connection as it needs respecting the constraints provided.
-In case the RethinkDB server is not available, it will retry using an exponential back off algorithm.
+You should never have to worry about connections in rethinkdbdash.
+Connections are created as they are needed, and in case of failure, the pool will try to open connections with an exponential back off algorithm.

+The driver will execute one query per connection as queries are not executed in parallel on a single connection at the moment - [rethinkdb/rethinkdb#3296](https://github.com/rethinkdb/rethinkdb/issues/3296).

-Because the connection pool will keep some connections available, your script will not terminate.
+Because the connection pool will keep some connections available, a script will not terminate.
 If you have finished executing your queries and want your Node.js script to exit, you need to drain the pool with:

 ```js
 r.getPool().drain();
 ```

+_Note_: If you are using cursors, you must fetch all the data from the cursor or close the cursor to release the connection.
+Failure to do so will keep a connection unavailable for other queries.

 ##### Advanced details about the pool